Hunter Parrish: 2003–2005: Early career

-After being seen at a showcase in New York, directed by Peter Sklar, Parrish was offered professional representation and went on to guest star in several television shows and appeared in the film Sleepover (2004).
+After being seen at a showcase in New York, directed by Peter Seidman, Parrish was offered professional representation and went on to guest star in several television shows and appeared in the film Sleepover (2004).

 2005–2012: Weeds and Broadway debut

 Parrish gained recognition when he began starring in the hit Showtime series Weeds in 2005.
 The show ran for eight seasons, ending in 2012.
 Part of the main ensemble cast, Parrish portrayed the role of the older Botwin son, Silas.

-Following filming of Weeds fourth season, Parrish joined the cast of the Tony Award-winning Broadway musical Spring Awakening the Eugene O'Neill Theatre in New York City.
-He made his Broadway debut on August 11, 2008, replacement for the lead role of Melchior Gabor for which he received critical acclaim.
+Following filming of Weeds fourth season, Parrish joined the cast of the Tony Award-winning Broadway musical Spring Awakening at the Eugene O'Neill Theatre in New York City.
+He made his Broadway debut on August 11, 2008, as the replacement for the lead role of Melchior Gabor for which he received critical acclaim.
 He remained in the role until the show closed on January 18, 2009.
 Parrish returned to Broadway two-and-a-half years later, to star in the 2011 Broadway revival of Godspell in which he starred as Jesus.
 Performances began October 13, 2011.
 He left the show on April 15, 2012, to film the final season of Weeds.

 During this period, Parrish had many other roles on screen.
-He has supporting parts in the films RV (2006), Freedom Writers (2007), and 17 Again (2009), and It's Complicated (2009).
+He has supporting parts in the films RV (2006), Freedom Writers (2007), 17 Again (2009), and It's Complicated (2009).
 In Freedom Writers, Parrish played Ben Samuels, the only white student in a California high school class.
 The National Review Online wrote that Parrish had played the role with "unassuming humour".
-He had a handful of guest role on TV and took part in the 2008 short "Cougar 101 with Hunter Parrish" for funnyordie.com.
-From 2007 to 2009, he hosted a web talk show with his friends Kyle Sherman and Allison Tyler called Two Guys and a Girl.
+He had a handful of guest roles on TV and took part in the 2008 short "Cougar 101 with Hunter Parrish" for funnyordie.com.
+From 2007 to 2009, he hosted the web series Two Guys and a Girl with his friends Kyle Sherman and Allison Tyler.